ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 expires: 2021-11-20
 ---

-# Adding Service DockerIDs to support circleci builds
+# Adding service DockerIDs to support CircleCI builds

-This guide will set out how to setup and use "service" DockerIDs to service circleci builds.
+This guide will set out how to setup and use "service" DockerIDs to service CircleCI builds.

-## User Needs
+## Context

 as of 1st november 2020, anonymous pulls for docker images will be rate limited to 100 per 6 hours.
 There are higher rates for personal accounts and unlimited pulls for organisational accounts.
 See: